 When your application is approved all applicants and their legal appointed person (s) must complete an ID1 form as proof of identity.
-This is a requirement by the Land Registry and we cannot finalise your application without this.
-Please do not complete this form though before we ask you to do so, as you may be incurring unnecessary cost.
-In exceptional cases our Legal team may be able to arrange an office appointment for you to submit your identification.
+Our Legal team will get in touch with you to arrange this.
+Please do not send us this document until we ask you for it as you may incur an unnecessary cost.
+This is a requirement by the Land Registry and we cannot proceed with an application